rafamel/utils/packages/variable-theming/README.md

   }
 }

 /*
-  Element properties will be assigned to variables for the first object of items passed if the first `setup` argument is true.
+  Element properties will be assigned to variables for the first object, but not for the second.
 */
 const { setup, ...main } = generate(
-  true,
   mainTheme.elements,
   mainTheme.custom
 );